mojaloop/reference-architecture-doc/docs/introduction/README.md

 The process of creating the initial version of the Reference Architecture followed these steps:
 * Problem Space mapping - what are the different problem domains and subdomains, and how they are classified according to their importance
 * Solution Space Context mapping - grouping similar problems together based on their purpose and context
-* Individual use case mapping - where all use cases where discussed and detailed in perspective with their objectives and the rest of the system
+* Individual use case mapping - document use cases in detail taking into consideration the entire solution

 ### Problem Space mapping
 This exercise allows us to understand the different problem domains and subdomains, and how they are classified according to their importance.